-In the past, invasion of privacy was quite easy to spot.
-After all, the offender must be in the vicinity of the victim in order to invade their privacy.
-Today, however, with the use of modern technology, an offender can invade the privacy of a victim without leaving their house.
+In the past, a case of invasion of privacy was relatively easy to spot.
+After all, the offender must be in the vicinity of the victim to invade their privacy.
+Today, however, with the use of modern technology, an offender can invade a victim’s privacy without leaving their house.
 So, catching them in the act can be tricky.

 For that reason, it has become common to falsely accuse someone of this crime despite the lack of evidence.
-If you or a loved one is a victim of such accusations, then you’ve come to the right place.
+You’ve come to the right place if you or a loved one are victims of such accusations.

-This article will attempt to explain how this specific crime works by going over some real-life examples of invasion of privacy.
-But first, it would help if you understand what invasion of privacy is in the first place.
+This article will explore how this specific crime works by reviewing some real-life invasion of privacy examples.
+But first, it would help if you understood what invasion of privacy is in the first place.

 As the name implies, invasion of privacy is when a person’s privacy is violated in any way.
 To be precise, it’s any action that publicizes any information about an individual that’s supposed to be private.

 The more technical definition would be ‘when your reasonable expectation of privacy is invaded.’